msajal0056/OpenCV/README.md

 # OpenCV
-This repository contains different codes on OpenCv in python for Computer Vision.
+This repository contains different codes for Computer Vision in Python using OpenCV.